 How can Diabetes UK help?

 Scrutiny of achievement against these targets will become a focus of attention at the highest levels both locally and nationally.
 Diabetes UK have a large number or resources that are ideally designed to help CCGs address these specific areas.
 We have focused on simple steps you can take to improve.

-The diabetes-specific CCG Improvement and Assessment Framework results for 2016 are searchable by CCG.
+The diabetes-specific CCG Improvement and Assessment Framework results (on the My NHS website) for 2017 are searchable by CCG.